mumanchu/W25QxxFlash/README.md

 To run the example sketch you will need a board with a fitted W25Qxx chip.
 I used a very nice STM32F407ZGT6 board which I bought on Aliexpress for CHF11.50 (ECBuying store).

 This STM32 board is recommended.
-It has a 16Mbit W25Q16 flash chip, and a full SWD/JTAG debug connector.
+It has a 16Mbit W25Q16 SPI flash chip, and a full SWD/JTAG debug connector.
+And it has an SD card which is also on the SPI bus.

 ![STM32F407ZGT6 board](https://github.com/mumanchu/mumanchu/blob/main/assets/W25QxxFlash/stm32f407zgt6-board.jpg)